 Friday, 04/09/2021 through Sunday, 08/15/2021

 BEACON is a temporary public installation inspired by African American Inventor, Lewis H. Latimer and his 1881 patent for the electric lamp and 1882 patent for processing carbon filament in the incandescent light bulb.
 The BEACON installation is a replication of Latimer’s mechanical drawing of the incandescent light bulb and carbon filament.
 The fabrication process is designed to align the Beam Center’s mission of bridging the humanities and STEAM disciplines to improve the conditions of our society with the living legacy of a local and historical pioneer.
-BEACON is a collaborative project between the artist Shervone Neckles, Beam Center and the Lewis Latimer House Museum.
+BEACON is a collaborative project between the artist Shervone Neckles, Beam Center and the Lewis Latimer House Museum (LLHM).

 …is an interdisciplinary artist, educator, and community worker.
 Neckles draws inspiration from the duality and transitional nature of her Afro-Grenadian American identity.
 Her work embraces collage, alternative printmaking techniques, book arts, sculpture, and social investigations.